 Table saws can be used for all kinds of creative woodwork.
 But they can also be dangerous tools for beginners.
 The wrong move can cause shoddy woodwork or, worse, physical injury.
-Our team of experts set out to find the best saws that are safe and effective for new users.
+Our team of experts set out to find the best table saws for beginners.
 Here’s what they found.

-Reviews of the Best Table Saw for Beginners
+Reviews of the Top Table Saw for Beginners

 1. Dewalt DW745 Table Saw for Jobsite

 The Dewalt DW745 Table Saw is fantastic and well known for beginners.
 It has a rack and pinion telescoping fence rails for accurate measurements and a powerful 5800 rpm motor.
 This compact table saw also has a 24 tooth carbide, 24.5 inch rip capacity, a durable metal roll cages, and anti kickback pawls.

 Our team of experts loved the pawls because they allowed us to work without worrying about injury.
 This saw provides accessories, like the push stick, miter gauge, riving knife, and blade changing wrenches.
 It also has onboard storage that made tools like the push stick easier to reach.

 Though it is not compatible to all dado blades.
 Overall, we found the Dewalt 10 inch DW745 table saw to be a complete package, needing no extra purchases.

 2. TACKLIFE 10-inch Table Saw 15A

 Our experts were amazed by this TACKLIFE 15A Table Saw because it combines affordability and value.
 It has a miter gauge that allows cutting capacity between +/- 45° and an adjustable squarelock rip fence for accurate cuts.
 This 10 inches table saw also has a 45° bevel range that allowed our team to make bevel cuts with ease.

 The portable table saw comes with a push stick and external hex keys to replace your old blade with a high-quality table saw blade available in the market.
 TACKLIFE’s saw has a 10 inches blade and a powerful motor operating at 4800 rpm.
 The tool makes cleaning easier by connecting with an aspirator or vaccum.

 3. WORX WX572L BladeRunner X2 Portable Tabletop Saw